-During the hearings, the judge will review your work injury and listen to both sides of the case – from you (or your workers’ compensation attorney) and your employer.
+Throughout the hearing process, the judge will review your work injury and listen to both sides of the case.
 Witnesses to the work injury will be questioned and cross-examined.
 Both parties will present evidence, including medical records and physician testimonies.

 The Pennsylvania workers' compensation process can be complicated, and your employer (or your employer's insurance company) will have an experienced attorney.

-At Edgar Snyder & Associates, we’ve seen countless cases where injured workers try to handle the case on their own, and make mistakes that hurt their workers' compensation case.
-Don’t go up against your employer alone – get help from an experienced workers’ compensation attorney.
-We've helped over 7,000 injured workers get the benefits and payments they deserve, and we're ready to fight for your legal rights to workers’ compensation.
+We've seen countless cases where injured workers try to handle their claim on their own and make mistakes that hurt their workers' compensation case.
+We've helped over 8,000 injured workers get the benefits and payments they deserve, and we're ready to fight for your rights as well.

 Call 1-866-9-4EDGAR (1-866-943-3427) or fill out your information on the form at the top right of the page.
 Our legal evaluation is free and comes with no strings attached.
 Time is critical, so don't wait.
 We're available 24/7.